 The Company will often seek to enter into standard master netting agreements with counterparties for derivative and SFT transactions.
 These master netting agreements enable the Company to apply on/off balance sheet netting to reduce net credit exposure.
 Collateral received from derivative and SFT transactions are mainly government and other high quality securities.
-All financial collateral is subject to daily revaluation and the Company also performs a revaluation on all properties held as collateral every three years.
-The valuation is then reviewed by a Credit Specialist and GRM.
-Credit Management is responsible for ensuring that the revaluation is executed in a timely manner.
+All financial collateral is subject to daily revaluation.